COST TO BUILD A HOUSE IN BANGALORE on 30×40 20×30 40×60 50×80 G+1 G+2 G+3 G+4 Floors Cost of Building a House

 40×60 G+1 G+3 G+2 G+4 FLOORS COST to BUILD a HOUSE / APARTMENT on 2400 SQ FT SITE

 Site Cost: Rs 73 lacs to 1.25cr

-This is the best Plots to buy if you are planning to Build a 40×60 Duplex house, The main advantages of Constructing an independent Building on a 2400 sq ft is that one can leave adequate spaces right around the house which allows good natural light and ventilation.
+This is the best Plot to buy if you are planning to Build a 40×60 Duplex house, The main advantage of Constructing an independent Building on 2400 sq ft is that one can leave adequate spaces right around the house which allows good natural light and ventilation.

 The scope for an Architect to Design on such is much greater when compared to smaller sizes.
 One can also design landscaped gardens and other luxury amenities.